-Deprivation.
+Deprivation

 The Scottish Index of Multiple Deprivation (SIMD) identifies small area concentrations of multiple deprivation across all of Scotland in a consistent way.
 It allows effective targeting of policies and funding where the aim is to wholly or partly tackle or take account of area concentrations of multiple deprivation.
+An analysis of inequalities in the Scottish Borders was carried out using the SIMD coupled with additional local data collection tools.
+The ranking matrix shows the rank (1 to 29) for each of the small area geographies and for 46 inequality indicators.
+There are 9 Intermediate Geographies (small areas) in the Scottish Borders with 20% (9 of the 46) of indicators ranked between 1 and 5 shown in Figure 5 below.